 Similarly, by association, the ten nights are a great sign of Allah.
 Something so profound, that Allah chose to take an oath by them.
 Something so important, that Allah connected it to the dawn itself.
 Ibn Abaas explained that these ten nights are indeed the first ten days of Dhul hijjah.

-As we stand at the eve of these ten days, we might well reflect, do we as Muslims give these days their due importance?
+This year Dhul hijjah begins on either Monday 14th September or Tuesday 15th September and, as we stand at the eve of these ten days, we might well reflect, do we as Muslims give these days their due importance?
 Consider the last ten nights of Ramadan; The mosques swell beyond their walls with men and women praying in every nook and cranny of the courtyard.
 The evenings resound with the sublime recitation of Quran in taraweeh prayer.
 In the dead of the night, empty streets come to life with Muslim households switching on lights, preparing food and waking up tired children.
 Wallets are emptied for the orphans, destitute and oppressed with every noble cause raising its flag.
 The generous compete to feed the fasting with invitations and grand meals.
 But what of the first ten days of Dhul hijjah?
 Sometimes they come and pass anonymously with Muslims unaware of their importance, let alone knowing that they have begun.
 Sometimes these days are considered nothing but a countdown to the Eid.
 It was but two months ago that we raised our hands begging for Allah’s forgiveness.
 The roofs of mosques were almost taken off by the power of the qunoot beseeching the help of Allah and his victory.
 So what has changed?
 Why has our conviction in Allah’s promise waned?
 Why have we become overcome with an apathy that subdues worship and stifles our longing for the hereafter?.

 This same companion, Ibn Abbas narrated that the Prophet (Peace and salutations be upon him) said: